zhenwang9102/zhenwang9102.github.io/_pages/about.md

 <ins>I'm currently looking for research internships of NLP, ML, DM, and if you're interested in my background, please feel free to</ins> [drop me an email](mailto:wang.9215@osu.edu)!

 # News
+- 02/2021: Honrord to win Graduate Students Poster Award (Top 5) for 2021 Annual Student Research Poster Exhibition in the CSE department.
 - 02/2021: Panelist on the panel discussion in Department of Astronomy, "[2001: A Space Odyssey - Science Fiction vs Science Fact](https://astronomy.osu.edu/events/monthly-movie-night-2001-space-odyssey-science-fiction-vs-science-fact)" discussing Artificial Intelligence, Life in Universe, Time & Relativity and Anthropology.
 - 01/2021: Receive SIGIR Student Travel Grant for WSDM 2021.
 - 01/2021: Attend CDAC Rising Stars in Data Science Workshop with the agenda [here](https://cdac.uchicago.edu/events/risingstars2021).
 - 12/2020: Honored to be selected to the [<span style="color:red">Rising Stars in Data Science</span>](https://cdac.uchicago.edu/rising-stars/#rising-stars-profiles) workshop hosted by the [Center for Data and Computing (CDAC) at the University of Chicago](https://cdac.uchicago.edu/).